Unusual Options Activity Insight: Bit Digital | Benzinga

 Unusual Options Activity Insight: Bit Digital

-Shares of Bit Digital (NASDAQ:BTBT) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $14.04.
+Shares of Bit Digital (NASDAQ:BTBT) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $16.94.

 - Option Type: SWEEP